Ahren09/HOTHVI-Node/README.md

 const { saveTweet } = require('./database.js');
 ```

 While we've implemented `saveTweet`, it's not called anywhere!
-Open `App.js` and call our new function in the corresponding TODO block; it should look like this:
+Call our new function in the corresponding TODO block in `App.js`; it should look like this:

 ```javascript
 saveTweet(currTweetObj.content, 0);